zhen1asemen1uk/zhen1asemen1uk/README.md

 ### I'm Yevhen, Fullstack developer from Ukraine 🇺🇦, currently living in Kyiv.

 ### Short about me 🤷🏼‍♂️
-I started my career at the **ITeam** company, where I got my first practical skills in site layout, working with JS and WebSocket logic on the Front-End part and in animations.

-Then in the company **PM Digital Transformation**, I developed and grew as Front End Lead.
-Here I took on more responsibility, trained new employees, and worked closely with the backend team to create websites, platforms, online stores, and charity sites with multilingual and WebSocket and other technologies.
+I began my career at **PM Digital Transformation**, where I acquired my initial practical skills in website layout, JavaScript development, and WebSocket logic on the Front-End.
+I also gained experience in creating animations.
+During my tenure at the company, I progressed and eventually took on the role of **Front-End Lead**.
+In this capacity, I assumed greater responsibilities, mentored new team members, and collaborated closely with the backend team to develop websites, platforms, online stores, and multilingual charity sites, incorporating WebSocket and other cutting-edge technologies.

-I am currently working for **Upwork**, where I have gained much experience in communication with clients and in international projects.
+Currently, I am employed at **ITeam**, where I have further honed my skills and expertise.
+My role has exposed me to extensive client communication and involvement in international projects, allowing me to deepen my knowledge within my specialization.

 Now I have experience with:
 - creating a customized QR generator (Front-End)